AnzhelaSukhanova/HornFuzz/README.md

 ## Use
 * `python src/main.py <seed-file1> [<seed-file2> ...]`
-* `python src/main.py` — to check benchmarks from _/spacer-benchmarks/relational_ that don't run for long and don't return "unknown".
 * `python src/main.py spacer-benchmarks[/<subdir>]` — to check all benchmarks from _/spacer-benchmarks_ or _/spacer-benchmarks/\<subdirectory\>_.
 * `python src/main.py chc-comp<year>-benchmarks[/<subdir>]` — to check all benchmarks from _/chc-comp\<year\>-benchmarks_ or _/chc-comp\<year\>-benchmarks/\<subdirectory\>_.
 * `python src/main.py all` — to check all benchmarks.